 #NGSchool (Next Generation School) is a platform to share the expertise in the field of Next Generation Sequencing Data Analysis and general Bioinformatics.
 Our aim is to deepen and broaden knowledge and skills in Bioinformatics of all participants.
-Summer School in Bioinformatics & NGS Data Analysis, our flagship annual event, connects experts and early stage researchers from these fields, in order to exchange their expertise and learn one from another.
+Summer School in Bioinformatics & NGS Data Analysis, our flagship annual event, connects experts and early stage researchers from these fields, in order to exchange their expertise and learn one from another (see Alumni).
 In addition, starting from 2018, we started organising number of local events (read more about our history).
+All our courses and materials are in English.

-Currently we're working on #NGSchool2018 that will focus on single molecule, long reads sequencing using Nanopore technology & personalised medicine.
-In addition, for the first time we'll organise hackathons (MinION sequencing: from sample to results) and co-organise two satellite meetings: Nuclear Landscapes 2018 and Data mining & machine learning.
+Currently we're working on #NGSchool2018 that will focus on single molecule, long reads sequencing & personalised medicine.
+In addition, for the first time we'll organise hackathons (MinION sequencing: from sample to results) and co-organise a satellite meeting: Nuclear Landscapes 2018.

 Areas of interest